 What complications are associated with clitoral release?

 The list below includes some of the complications associated with clitoral release in particular.
-It does not replace a thorough consultation with your surgeon.
+It does not replace a thorough consultation and discussion of risks with your surgeon.

-This is when blood collects in the surgical site, causing pain, swelling and redness.
+This is when blood collects in the surgical site, causing pain, swelling and changes in skin colour.
 May require removal through surgery.

 An abscess is a collection of pus.
 It’s caused by a bacterial infection.
 It can be treated with antibiotics or drained by the surgeon.

 This is when clear fluid accumulates in the surgical site.
-Small seromas may need to be aspirated, or sucked out, once or more by the surgeon.
+Seromas may need to be aspirated, or sucked out, once or more by the surgeon.

-You can take steps to prevent severe scarring by following your surgeon’s advice about sun avoidance and massage exercises.
+You can take steps to minimize the extent of scarring by following your surgeon’s advice about reduced activities, sun avoidance and massage.
 Severe scarring may require surgical revision.

 Dissatisfaction with the size and/or shape